Chris Riddell: Other works

 A 2023 cartoon by Riddell shortly after the one-year anniversary of the Russian invasion of Ukraine.
 Russian President Vladimir Putin is depicted cuddling a Soviet flag and holding a limp anniversary cake; the Grim Reaper perches over his shoulder and tells him "we both know how this ends..."

-Beside writing and illustrating books, Riddell is an acclaimed political cartoonist for the Observer newspaper in London, where his caricatures of politicians from John Major to Gordon Brown, Bill Clinton to George W. Bush, have earned him a reputation as a fine draughtsman and acute commentator on the political scene.
+Beside writing and illustrating books, Riddell is a political cartoonist for the Observer newspaper in London, where his caricatures of politicians from John Major to Gordon Brown, Bill Clinton to George W. Bush, have earned him a reputation as a fine draughtsman and acute commentator on the political scene.
 Before working at the Observer, Chris spent time working at the Economist as an illustrator and occasional cover artist.

 Chris Riddell is the cover artist for the Literary Review magazine formerly edited by Auberon Waugh, a role he took over from the late Willie Rushton.
 Chris's serial gag cartoon for this magazine, called "Illustration to Unwritten Books", was published in book form as The Da Vinci Cod and Other Illustrations to Unwritten Books.

 In November 2017, Riddell publicly accused department store chain John Lewis of plagiarizing elements of his 1986 picture book Mr Underbed for their Christmas advert "Moz the Monster".
 The chain defended the allegations, noting that the concept of a monster who lived under a child's bed was a common literary trope, and that both works had dissimilar plots.
 The row led to renewed interest in the book, with copies quickly selling out from stores.